Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Application to Linear Regression Model

+Equation \eqref{eq:iht3} reveals that the false positive variables within the true groups $G^*$ can be effectively controlled within a $(s, s_0)$-shaped set.
+Additionally, \eqref{eq:iht3} demonstrates that our procedure can identify at most $s$ incorrect groups, while still maintaining control over the false positive variables outside the true groups within a $(s, s_0)$-shaped set.
+These two results imply that the solution sequence ${\beta^t}$ remains $(2s, 2s_0)$-sparse in each iteration, highlighting the superior ability of our procedure to guarantee sparsity and minimize false positives.

-Result \eqref{eq:iht3} shows that the solution sequence $\{\beta_t\}$ can be controlled in a $(2s, 2s_0)$-sparse set, which guarantees the sparsity of the final estimator $\hat \beta$.
-In addition, since the nonconvexity of IHT-style method, the $\ell_2$ error $\|\beta_t - \beta^* \|_2$ can not be guaranteed to decrease at each step.
-Indeed, a common approach to get around this issue is constructing an upper bound that decreases at each step \cite{zhangtong2018, Zhu202014241}.
-In Algorithm \ref{alg:iht}, sequence $\{\lambda_t\}$ decreases exponentially until it reaches the threshold $\lambda_{\infty}$.
-Given an appropriate choice of $\lambda_{\infty}$, the upper bound \eqref{eq:iht4} achieves optimality in the minimax sense.
+However, due to the nonconvex feature of IHT-style methods, the error $\|\beta^t - \beta^* \|_2$ cannot be guaranteed to decrease at each step.
+To overcome this limitation, a common approach is to construct an upper bound that decreases at each step \citep{zhangtong2018, Zhu202014241}.
+In Algorithm \ref{alg:iht}, the sequence ${\lambda_t}$ exponentially decreases until it reaches the threshold $\lambda_{\infty}$.
+By choosing an appropriate value for $\lambda_{\infty}$, the upper bound given by \eqref{eq:iht4} achieves optimality in the minimax sense. \begin{remark} Under the assumptions of Theorem \ref{th3}, Algorithm \ref{alg:iht} terminates after $O\left(\log(\frac{n\|\beta^*\|^2_2}{\sigma^2(s\log\frac{em}{s}+ss_0\log\frac{ed}{s_0})})/\log(\frac{1}{\kappa})\right)$ steps, which demonstrates that our method achieves optimal statistical accuracy with linear convergence. \end{remark}

-\begin{remark} The constant factor $2+\sqrt{3}$ in \eqref{eq:iht4} is from some technical details, and we give more interpretations in the appendix.
-Additionally, we ignore the optimality of $\delta$ in DSRIP as \cite{ndaoud2020scaled} does.
-As Theorem \ref{th3} shows, if $\lambda \asymp \lambda_{\infty}$ holds after finite steps, Algorithm \ref{alg:iht} will output a minimax optimal estimator up to some constant factor.

-Theorem \ref{th3} is an variant of \cite{ndaoud2020scaled} under double sparsity.
-Besides the minimax optimality and IHT computational efficiency, the work of \cite{ndaoud2020scaled} benefits the fully adaptive procedure of the classical IHT, which preserves minimax optimality without the knowledge of sparsity $s$ and variance $\sigma^2$.
-We leave it to the future that our proposed procedure should be adaptive to the triple $(\sigma,s,s_0)$. \end{remark}